- Good business practices, not to mention strict government requirements, demand that products be uncontaminated.

 Amway is huge.
 With more than 14,000 global employees in more than 80 countries and territories, a sales force of more than 3 million distributors, 450 products and an Ada, Mich., world headquarters spanning more than 1 million square feet, the 52-year-old business is a wonder of supply chain complexity.

-But that supply chain, which is counted on to deliver nutrition, beauty, personal-care and home-care products on time, could be delayed, interrupted or halted by something the naked eye can’t see: microbes.
+But that supply chain, which is counted on to deliver nutrition, beauty, personal-care and home-care products on time, could be delayed, interrupted or even brought to a halt by something the naked eye cannot see: microbes.

 Good business practices, not to mention strict government requirements, demand that products be uncontaminated.
-Testing products adds time to the production cycle and delays product release.
+Testing products adds to time to the production cycle and delays the release of product.
 And time is important to cash flow, working capital and maintenance of high safety standards.
 When contaminants are found, the quicker corrective action can be taken, the better it is.

 “The microbiology testing we’re required to do tends to be lengthy,” says Steve Allard, senior group leader, Quality Services and Microbiology at Amway.
 “We needed to incubate samples for three to five days so we were holding up products while waiting.”

 To bring that time down, the company contracted with Chicago- and Brussels-based Celsis Rapid Detection to employ its Rapid Microbial Method (RMM).
 “We approached Celsis about three years ago,” Allard says.
 “We bought the system two years ago and we’ve been phasing it in over that time.
 They provided a way to bring that three to five days down to about a day.
+We save at least two days on cycle time.
+The technology is well-accepted in the industry.
 We did a lot of work up front with feasibility and it has gone quite smoothly.”

 That time saving means more than just effective product testing, says Celsis’ Xochitl Javier, director, Home and Beauty.